zishiwu123/zishiwu123.github.io/_posts/2020-03-26-irish-music.markdown

 he plans to dress in his Sunday clothes to win her over at the Harvest Fair.

-Some of my favorite performances of this song have been done by:
+Some of my favorite performances of `The Star of the County Down` have been done by:
 - [The Coach House Family](https://www.youtube.com/watch?v=f1Dp20CG6rw)
 - [The Angelo Family](https://www.youtube.com/watch?v=mkTI1L2Ap3s)